rhysje00/rhysje00.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a postdoctoral researcher at the[Institute of Mathematics, Physics and Mechanics](http://www.imfm.si/).
+I am a postdoctoral researcher at the [Institute of Mathematics, Physics and Mechanics](http://www.imfm.si/).

 My research interests include algebraic graph theory, combinatorics, finite geometry, and related computational aspects.